 - Dip the toothbrush in the cup of water to moisten it, then apply a small, pea-sized bead of toothpaste to the brush.
 (Hint: electric toothbrushes basically do the work for you and they remove more plaque – I highly recommend them).

 - Gently brush all tooth surfaces – the outside, inside, and chewing surface of each tooth – for two minutes.
 Tilt the brush toward the gums so that you are brushing the gum line.
-Move in small circles (here’s where an electric brush would do the work for you).
+Move in a small circular motion (here’s where an electric brush would do the work for you).

 - Also, gently brush the person’s tongue and the roof of their mouth if you can.